Sweeta-Selvan/Stage3/Trajectory.md

 These immune cells respond to viral antigens produced by infected epithelium.

 3\.
-In your dataset, **ACE2 expression is very low, sparse, and restricted to only a few epithelial subtypes**, mainly:
+In  dataset, **ACE2 expression is  low, sparse, and restricted to only a few epithelial subtypes**, mainly:

 * **Ionocytes** (where ACE2 is naturally high)